kiba/Writings/fac/chp26_sealing_and_research.md

 A series of bombing attacks by the White Fang are launched against Mechatron affiliated organizations across Remnant.

-We suffered fifteen people dead and hundred wounded.
-I am not pleased, but I also recognized that it's generating sympathy for Mechatron.
+Remnant suffered fifteen people dead and hundred wounded.
+I am not pleased, but I also recognized that it's generating sympathy for Mechatron, and causing Faunus everywhere to be less supportive of the White Fang.
 Terrorists aren't exactly the brightest people in the world.

 **Year 3, Day 338**